friebe/jan-friebe.de/src/components/about.md

 --

-Are you interested in further information about me and my work look at my [resume](https://resume.jan-friebe.de) page and feel free to contact me.
+Are you interested in further information about me and my work hava a look at my [resume](https://resume.jan-friebe.de) page and feel free to contact me.